 Need more guidance?
 There are thousands of published pieces already on our website; feel free to treat them as samples.
 You can also contact the editorial team at email@example.com

-For additional requirements and information on how to write and submit your article, including how to register and upload a photo onto your Atlantic Community Profile, please click here.
+For additional requirements and information on how to write and submit your article, including how to upload a photo onto your Atlantic Community Profile, please click here.